US grocery market, mapped

 Delivery, MFC, and dark-store partners

-Instacart, DoorDash, Shipt, AutoStore, Fabric, and the micro-fulfilment vendors selling capacity into mid-market operators who can't bankroll a Kroger-Ocado build.
+Instacart, DoorDash, Shipt, AutoStore, Fabric, and the micro-fulfilment vendors selling capacity into mid-market operators who cannot bankroll a Kroger-Ocado build.

 Equipment lenders, M&A advisors, and search funds